31st Jan 2023

 Get in touch

-If you’re an entrepreneur building something in this area please reach out to Oyvind or Nitish.
+If you’re an entrepreneur building something in this area please reach out to Nitish.
 We love learning about new ideas!